 Hello friends!
-Today I’m going to show you a simple method for making scrappy Christmas stockings.
-They’re quick and super easy (I promise) and a great way to use up your favorite fabrics or scraps.
-Using fat quarters, mine finished at 17″ x 6″.
-You could enlarge the pattern and make the stockings any size you like, using the same method.
+Today I’m going to share a simple quilted Christmas Stocking tutorial.
+This method is quick and super easy (I promise!) and a great way to use up your favorite fabrics or scraps.
+Using fat quarters, these stockings finish at 17″ x 6″, but you could enlarge or reduce the pattern and make the stockings any size you like, using the same method.
 This quilt-as-you-go method will give you some nice weight and texture as well.

 Gather 15-18 fabric strips at least 8″-9″ long and various widths.